Integrin alpha M

-Function of CD11b
+Function

 CD11b, as an integrin molecule on the surface of leukocytes, plays an important role in cell migration, adhesion, and transmigration across blood vessels, because it can bind to components of extracellular matrix and intracellular adhesion molecules (ICAMs) on the endothelial surface.
 This process is important for leukocyte recruitment into the site of inflammation.

 Moreover, there are other important processes with CD11b involvement, more precisely Mac-1 integrin involvement as a whole.
 One of which is phagocytosis of opsonised particles by a complement component iC3b.
 Such opsonised particles could be bacteria, apoptotic cells, and even immune complexes.
 CD11b binding to iC3b leads to a production of anti-inflammatory cytokines, e.g., interleukin 10 (IL-10) and tumour growth factor beta (TGFβ).
 This process is important for regulation of the inflammatory milieu.

 CD11b is also involved in the differentiation of osteoclasts, bone remodelling cells.
 Mac-1 is expressed in osteoclast progenitors, and it seems that it is a part of a negative feedback of osteoclastogenesis.
 CD11b also modulates other functions of leukocytes, e.g. oxidative burst, apoptosis, binding of fibrinogen etc.

 On circulating leukocytes, CD11b is expressed in a closed conformation.
 The switch into an active conformation follows quickly after the stimulation of toll-like receptors (TLR) of the leukocytes.
-Once activated, CD11b can bind its ligands with high affinity, e.g., binding of ICAM-1 or ICAM-2 molecules on endothelium and subsequent adhesion.
-CD11b signalling is also known to interfere with TLR signalling in the cell.
+Once activated, CD11b can bind its ligands with high affinity, e.g., binding of ICAM-2 molecules on TLR signalling in the cell.
 TLR stimulation results in the production of pro-inflammatory cytokines, e.g., IL-6 and IL-1β, via a series of phosphorylation of signalling factors, one of which is the NF-κB transcription factor.
 This signalling is in fact negatively affected by CD11b signalling.
 Consequently, this leads to a reduced activation of NF-κB and lower production of above-mentioned pro-inflammatory cytokines.
 To conclude, CD11b signalling negatively regulates leukocyte activation after TLR stimulation.
 Beside TLR signalling, CD11b also negatively regulates B cell receptor (BCR) signalling, and it suppresses T cell activation and dendritic cell maturation and function.

-Therapeutic significance of CD11b
+Therapeutic significance

-Regarding CD11b function, it is apparent that it plays an important role in immune cell regulation.
+CD11b plays an important role in immune cell regulation.
 Once this regulation is disrupted, it may lead to a higher susceptibility to inflammatory and autoimmune diseases.
 Some examples would be systemic lupus erythematosus (SLE), lupus nephritis and certain types of cancer.